IndigoProtocol/dexter/README.md

 - Load wallets using a seedphrase or CIP-30 interface using [Lucid](https://github.com/spacebudz/lucid)

 ### Notes
+- You may need to use the flag `--experimental-specifier-resolution=node` when building your project to correctly import Dexter
 - All figures/parameters represented as a bigint are denominated in lovelaces

 ### Install